wp-plugins/copyright-licensing-tools/readme.txt

 3. An example of the print services dialog

 == Changelog ==

+= 2.0 =
+1. Adds a Republish option to your Posts menu that allows you to republish content to your site for free from many leading publishers with a single click.
+2. Add excerpt, if any, as deckheader of reused content

 = 1.10.2 =
 1. Bug fix for registering when using multisite